react-navigation/react-navigation.github.io/versioned_docs/version-8.x/headers.md

 ## Adjusting header styles

-There are three key properties to use when customizing the style of your header: `headerStyle`, `headerTintColor`, and `headerTitleStyle`.
+There are three key properties to use when customizing the style of your header:

-- `headerStyle`: a style object that will be applied to the view that wraps the header.
+- `headerStyle`: A style object that will be applied to the view that wraps the header.
 If you set `backgroundColor` on it, that will be the color of your header.
-- `headerTintColor`: the back button and title both use this property as their color.
+- `headerTintColor`: The back button and title both use this property as their color.
 In the example below, we set the tint color to white (`#fff`) so the back button and the header title would be white.
-- `headerTitleStyle`: if we want to customize the `fontFamily`, `fontWeight` and other `Text` style properties for the title, we can use this to do it.
+- `headerTitleStyle`: If we want to customize the `fontFamily`, `fontWeight` and other `Text` style properties for the title, we can use this to do it.

 ```js name="Header styles" snack static2dynamic
 import * as React from 'react';